 Independent Monitoring: There was no independent monitoring of prisons.

-Improvements: The government reported it made efforts to improve prison conditions during the year by reconstructing some detention facilities; providing additional food, clothing, and bedding for prisoners; and working to improve sanitary standards to combat COVID-19.
+Improvements: The government reported it made efforts to improve prison conditions by reconstructing some detention facilities; providing additional food, clothing, and bedding for prisoners; and working to improve sanitary standards to combat COVID-19.
 Independent observers could not confirm these improvements.

 The law prohibits arbitrary arrest and detention, but both remained serious problems.
 Persons arrested or detained are not entitled to challenge the legal basis or arbitrary nature of their detention.